Canada Campgrounds and RV Parks

-Canada National and Provincial Parks: Created to protect and preserve ecological sensitive areas and wildlife species in Canada.
+These campgrounds created to protect and preserve ecological sensitive areas and wildlife species in Canada.
 Managed by Parks Canada and provincial park boards.
 National and provincial parks may or may not include serviced and powered sites, beaches, boat launches, equipment rentals, picnic areas, washrooms, showers, concession stands, playgrounds, amphitheaters, hiking, backpacking and mountain biking trails.
 Selected Canada parks include campgrounds, rv sites and wilderness backcountry campsites.
-Some are easy access campgrounds via paved roads close to urban centres while others are more difficult to access.
+Some are easy access campgrounds via paved roads close to urban centres while others are wilderness campgrounds and more difficult to access.
 Paid admission for most campgrounds.

-Canada Recreation Campsites: Canada campgrounds maintained by the forest industry located in remote areas and in communities.
+Canada campgrounds and RV Parks maintained by the forest industry located in remote areas and in communities.
 Most are accessed via extremely rough roads and not suitable for RVs.
 Forestry sites are not available in every province.
 Forestry sites are most suited for 4x4 campers, outfitters and backcountry tenters.
 Recreation sites provide little services besides a campsite, fire pit and pit toilet.
 Free admission and paid admission campgrounds.